fGonzalezPerez/social-login-magnolia/README.md

 To integrate with Google you need to have a Google developer account.
 Resgister: https://developers.google.com/
 You can use your gmail email account
+Use the google console to create credentials for the application a client ID

 To know how to deploy this module see: https://documentation.magnolia-cms.com/display/DOCS55/Light+modules